kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 Create Blueprint in the same namespace as the Kanister controller.

 > **Note**: We used a Kubernetes cluster on DigitalOcean.
 Hence, snapshotClass and storageClass in the ./mysql-csi-snapshot-bp.yaml file is set to `do-block-storage`.
 Please correct these arguments as per your cluster setup.
-Either before creating the blueprint or after creating with the help of `kubectl patch` or `kubectl edit` commands.
+You can make use of `kubectl patch` or `kubectl edit` commands to make these changes.

 ```bash
 $ kubectl create -f ./mysql-csi-snapshot-bp.yaml -n kanister